Be The Match Registry Recruitment and Availability

 they wait for the call.
 We’re changing how we interact with donors when they do get the call.

-We’re taking steps to build not just the largest and most diverse registry in the world, but the most effective registry for you.
+We’re taking steps to build not just the most diverse registry in the world, but the most effective registry for you.
 It’s our commitment to you and your patients.

 Explore how we’ve changed our approach to donor recruitment so the donor you need is available when you need them.

-Focused effort to recruit more ethnically diverse donors
+Focused effort to recruit more donors who are ethnically diverse

 The diversity on the Be The Match Registry needs to reflect the diversity of your patients.
 We’ve changed our recruitment model to bring more people onto the registry with unique haplotypes.